OsiriX-Foundation/karnak-documentation/docs/deidentification/profiles.md

 `codename` - The ID of the profile element.
 It must related to the list profile elements defined below.

+`condition` - Apply a profile element if the condition is met

 `action` - The action to apply to the profile element.
 For example K (keep), X (remove)

 `option` - Some profiles contain option.